nautobot/nautobot-app-design-builder/docs/user/design_lifecycle.md

 - The `version` from the `Design` when it was deployed or updated.
 - When it was initially deployed and last updated, and the user who did it.
 - The `status` of the design, for example `Active` or `Decommissioned`.
-- The `Journals` that have been run in every create and update operation (more in the next section).
+- The `ChangeSets` that have been run in every create and update operation (more in the next section).

 In the Design Deployment table view, you can see a few examples of deployments.
 Checking the deployment versus update time, you can notice that the "Initial Data - demo" deployment has been update after its initial deployment.